Skip to main content

 A decline in key hormones can directly alter your body’s metabolic efficiency and lead to changes in body composition.

-Think of your as the overall efficiency of your body’s energy economy.
+Think of your metabolic health as the overall efficiency of your body’s energy economy.
 It encompasses how well you manage blood sugar, how you utilize and store fats, and the balance between muscle and adipose tissue.
 Hormones are the chief regulators of this economy.

 When hormonal signals become dysregulated, perhaps due to age or other health factors, the system can become less efficient.
 This can manifest as insulin resistance, where your cells become less responsive to the hormone insulin, leading to higher blood sugar levels and increased fat storage.